konfig-dev/splitit-web-sdks/README.md

 **⚠️ All SDKs in this repository are fully deprecated as of December 2024.**

 - These SDKs are no longer maintained or supported.
+- While they may still function, they will become increasingly out-of-date as Splitit continues to make API updates.
+- We strongly recommend migrating to newer solutions to ensure compatibility with the latest API features.

 For more information, please contact [danny@buildwithfern.com](mailto:danny@buildwithfern.com).